jzohrab/practicing-guitar/docs/appendices/mental-health.rst

 * "With Your Own Two Hands", by Seymour Bernstein
 * "Seymour: an Introduction", a documentary by Ethan Hawke about Seymour Bernstein
-* "Effortless Mastery", by Kenner Werner
+* "Effortless Mastery", by Kenny Werner

 Anything in which we invest a significant amount of our time, thought, and energy, can lead to frustration.
 There's always so much stuff to do!
 And a list of practice techniques or suggestions like those in this book might leave some overwhelmed.
 If that is the case for you, I hope that you can reframe everything I've presented here so that it becomes part of your own dialogue with yourself, rather than as something foreign that's been pushed upon you.